forestgrape/coronavirus/index.md

 ### Note
 * If the page is not shown correctly read on https://github.com/forestgrape/coronavirus/blob/master/index.md
-* References have been redone; they should point right

 ### Recent Updates
 - 27.3.20: Clarifications and more references added.